Under the NDIS, supported accommodation is separated into two different parts:

 Aged care homes

-Residential care services provide accommodation and support for people that need care and can no longer live at home.
+Residential care services provide accommodation and support for older people that need care and can no longer live at home.

 The properties are owned and operated by individuals and organisations.
 They have Australian Government approval to provide residential care.

 - See the My Aged Care website